 6.6 Transition Assistance.
 Within 14 days after a termination notice, the parties shall discuss the transfer of Content.
 All Customer Confidential Information and Content shall be provided by Lithium to Customer in standard industry format (XML or equivalent) free of cost on a mutually agreed schedule.
 Lithium shall provide additional reasonable assistance for Customer’s transition from its hosted environment, at Lithium’s standard Professional Services rate as agreed by the parties.

-7.2 Hosting and Professional Services.
-Lithium warrants to Customer that its Hosting Service will substantially perform according to the SLA and relevant specifications set forth in the applicable online documentation and that the Professional Services work product shall substantially conform to the applicable CR or SOW.
-If, after the Subscription Start Date, an Application fails to substantially perform according to specifications and Customer timely notifies Lithium of such failure, Lithium shall promptly modify the Applications to conform, or shall refund or credit Customer the fees paid for such Application for the duration of such failure, prorated to reflect the number and importance of the failed or materially underperforming functionality relative to the total set of functions, options and configurations provided by the Applications.
-Lithium’s entire liability and Customer’s sole remedy for any downtime are the credits specified in the SLA and, for repeated material failures, the ability to terminate pursuant to Section 6.
-Regarding Professional Services, if Customer rejects a CR and Lithium is not able to cure per the SOW, Lithium shall fully refund the amounts received for such CR.
-This section states Lithium’s entire liability and Customer’s sole remedy for any Hosting or Professional Services performance failures.
+7.2 Subscription Services and Professional Services.
+Lithium warrants to Customer that the Subscription Services will be hosted and made accessible to Custmer substantially according to the SLA, the Applications will substantially perform according to the relevant specifications set forth in the applicable online Documentation, and that the Professional Services work product shall substantially conform to the applicable SO and/or SOW, as applicable.
+If, after the Subscription Start Date, an Application fails to substantially perform according to relevant specifications in the Documentation, and Customer timely notifies Lithium of such failure, Lithium shall promptly modify the Applications to conform, or shall refund or credit Customer the fees paid for the Subscription Services that include the affected Application for the duration of such failure, prorated to reflect the number and importance of the failed or materially underperforming functionality relative to the total set of functions, options and configurations provided by the Subscription Services.
+Lithium’s entire liability and Customer’s sole remedy for any failure to meet the service levels specified in the SLA are the remedies expressly stated in the SLA.
+Regarding Professional Services, if work product resulting from Professional Services does not conform to the applicable SO and/or SOW and Lithium is not able to cure per the applicable SO and/or SOW, Lithium shall fully refund the amounts received for such deficient work product.
+This section states Lithium’s entire liability and Customer’s sole remedy for any Subscription Services or Professional Services performance failures.

 7.3 DISCLAIMER.
 EXCEPT AS EXPRESSLY SET FORTH ABOVE IN THIS SECTION 7, LITHIUM MAKES NO OTHER WARRANTIES OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE.
 WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, LITHIUM DOES NOT WARRANT THAT THE APPLICATIONS OR SERVICES SHALL BE UNINTERRUPTED OR ERROR-FREE.
-Customer acknowledges that the architecture and the security algorithms implemented by the Applications and Hosting Service have inherent limitations and Customer is solely responsible for determining that the Applications and the Services reasonably meet Customer’s functionality, security, confidentiality and operational needs.
+Customer acknowledges that the architecture and the security algorithms implemented by the Subscription Services have inherent limitations and Customer is solely responsible for determining that the Subscription Services and Professional Services reasonably meet Customer’s functionality, security, confidentiality and operational needs.

 8.1 Indemnification by Lithium.
-Lithium shall indemnify Customer as specified in Section 8.3 for any claim that the Applications, used within the scope of this MSA in accordance with the applicable documentation, infringe a U.S. copyright or patent or misappropriate a trade secret, except to the extent such claim is based on CRs or other specifications provided by Customer, or on Customer Interface Elements or Content.
+Lithium shall indemnify Customer as specified in Section 8.3 for any claim that the Applications, used within the scope of this MSA in accordance with the applicable Documentation, infringe a U.S. copyright or patent or misappropriate a trade secret, except to the extent such claim is based on specifications provided by Customer, or on Customer Interface Elements or Content.

 8.2 Indemnification by Customer.
 Customer shall indemnify Lithium as specified in Section 8.3 for any claim (i) alleging Customer’s use of Applications in an unlawful manner or in a manner inconsistent with the terms of this MSA, including Section 3.4 (Restrictions) or (ii) arising from or involving Content or Customer Interface Elements.